RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 A way to read all the future ~~posts/post~~ in someone's ~~feed~~.
 The posts of all the people you follow appear in your own feed.

 # forum
-A discussion system with a focus on a particular subject. ~~7 Cups~~ has forums on many subjects.
-Within a forum, each discussion is called a ~~thread~~.
+~~7 Cups'~~ discussion system, supporting a variety of communications including questions, diaries, checkins, reference information, and information to coordinate the work of teams.
+The forum is organized in subject ~~categories/category~~.

-Forums at 7 Cups are also used to store reference information and to coordinate the work of teams.
+(Sometimes used to mean a ~~subforum.~~)

 # Forum Friend
 Former term for a ~~forum~~ ~~supporter.~~